lam-2015/poli-run/README.md

 2) Generate the User model, with two attributes: name and email

 - `rails generate model User name:string email:string` (or from the RubyMine menu *Tools > Run Rails Generator...*)

+3) Migrate the model to the database (i.e., create the table and columns corresponding to the User model)

+- `bundle exec rake db:migrate` (or from the RubyMine menu *Tools > Run Rake Tasks...*)